 The Fund, the Management Company and the Registrar and Transfer Agent will at all times comply with any obligations imposed by any applicable laws, rules and regulations with respect to money laundering and terrorist financing, as they may be amended or revised from time to time.
 Accordingly, the Management Company adopted procedures designed to ensure, to the extent applicable, that they shall comply with the foregoing undertaking.
 To meet the Management Company's requirements, the Management Company appointed the Registrar and Transfer Agent to ensure that the identities of investors and the status of financial intermediaries are disclosed to the Management Company.
 Accordingly, investors should submit any necessary identification documents together with the application form.
 For private individuals this will be a passport or identity card copy duly certified to be a true copy by an authorised body in their resident country.
 Investors who are not individuals will be required to produce documents such as proof of regulation, membership to a recognised stock exchange, or company articles of incorporation/by-laws or other constitutive documents as applicable.
-For financial intermediaries disclosed by the competent local authorities.
+For financial intermediaries this will be a recent original extract of the Trade Register and, where applicable or if requested, a certified copy of the business authorisation delivered by the competent local authorities.
 The Management Company is also obliged to identify any beneficial owners of the investment.
 The Management Company, requirements apply to both purchases made directly to the Management Company and indirect purchases received from an intermediary.